I’m currently a professor at the College of Charleston in the math

 The Duke Math Union’s paper for the 1998 Math Modeling contest and its

 summary.
-(Written by me, Jeff Mermin, and John Thacker,
+(Written by me, Jeff Mermin, and John Thacker, Copyright transferred to COMAP for publication in the UMAP Journal.)
+This one is

 about how to rank students when grades are inflated and received an Outstanding rating.
+Note: This document

 is available for educational use only.
 For anything else, you need permission from COMAP.